Run Custom Tasks with a Project

 This example shows how to apply a custom task to a set of files managed by project.
-The example custom task analyzes the Simulink models which are in the project, reporting the number of blocks in each model.
+The example custom task analyzes the Simulink models which are in the project and reports the number of blocks in each model.

 Building with 'MinGW64 Compiler (C)'.
 MEX completed successfully.

 2. On the Project tab, click the down arrow to expand the Tools gallery.
 Under Project Checks, click Custom Tasks.

 You define a custom task with a MATLAB® function.
 The example Airframe project contains example custom tasks in the custom_tasks folder.